wso2/docs-choreo-dev/en/docs/apis/advanced-topics/connect-to-an-external-identity-provider.md

 ## Token exchange

 Choreo supports the token exchange grant type to exchange a JSON Web Token (JWT) issued by an external IdP for a Choreo token.
-The token exchange grant type uses the protocol defined in the [OAuth 2.0 token exchange specification](https://datatracker.ietf.org/doc/html/rfc8693), which describes how to request and obtain security tokens from OAuth 2.0 authorization servers and exchange a security token for another type of token.
+The token exchange grant type uses the protocol defined in the [OAuth 2.0 token exchange specification](https://datatracker.ietf.org/doc/html/rfc8693), which describes how to request and obtain security tokens from OAuth 2.0 authorization servers.
 The following diagram depicts the token exchange flow in Choreo:

 ![Token exchange flow](../../assets/img/apis/advanced-topics/external-identity-providers/token-exchange-flow.png){.cInlineImage-full}